prince-richard/Dietitian_App/Admin_WebApp/README.md

-Admin WebApp for Dietitian App
+# Admin_WebApp
-Web App is devoluped in Angular
+Web App is devoluped in Dietitian Administration operations.